j-u-p-iter/regexp-parser/FORMAL_GRAMMAR_EVOLUTION.md

 The ExpressionStatement here has the "expression" property, which contains the Literal node.

-Based on this structure and definitions we'll create our own structure on the next step.
+We won't reinvent the wheel and will create the similar structure.

 4. Each literal is the part of something bigger.
 Literals are structuring blocks of the expression statements, for example.
 Program can contain different expression statements.
 Examples of the expression statements: